Social Impact

 Research Methodology

-We conducted in-depth interviews with 49 nonprofit leaders, individual philanthropists, private and community foundation leaders, and corporate social responsibility officers throughout the state to understand their priorities, activities, and perspectives.
+We conducted in-depth interviews with 22 nonprofit leaders, individual philanthropists, private and community foundation leaders, and government officials throughout the state to understand their priorities, activities, and perspectives on our Giving State.

 We fielded three studies to understand attitudes and practices around philanthropy in Utah:

-• 89 nonprofit executive directors, and staff members responded to a nonprofit survey
+• 99 nonprofit executive directors and staff responded to a nonprofit survey

-We analyzed available data on all registered nonprofits in the state to understand their focus, geographic distribution, and size.
-We limited our data analysis to 501(c)3 nonprofit organizations (identified with a ‘subsection code 3’ by the IRS) with annual revenue of at least $25,000, with the exception of Intermountain Healthcare, and Western Governors University.
+We analyzed available data on registered nonprofits in the state to understand their focus, geographic distribution, and size.
+We limited our data analysis to 501(c)(3) nonprofit organizations (identified by an IRS subsection code 3) with annual revenue of at least $25,000, with the exception of Intermountain Healthcare and Western Governors University.
 Both of these 501(c)(3) organizations are significant outliers in terms of budget and scope; we excluded them to gain as accurate and representative a picture of Utah’s nonprofit sector as possible.
-In terms of funders, we looked at foundation, corporate, and key individual donors to 501(c)(3) organizations.
+In terms of funders, we looked at foundations, corporations, and key individual donors to 501(c)(3) organizations.

 The Giving Mindset